motebus/ultrabook/Ultranet Apps/jBuilder/How to/Add pannel to Board.md

 6. Add in parameters and/or data.
 7. Hit Confirm once you are done.

-- Change the grid position of your panel by clicking on its title bar (holding down your mouse) and dragging it to a new position.
+- Change the grid position of your panel by dragging it's title bar to a new position.
-- Panel dimensions can also be changed by clicking and dragging the bottom-right corner of a panel.
+- Panel dimensions can also be changed by dragging the bottom-right corner of a panel.

 ![](https://i.imgur.com/yJR5ynR.png)